Physically Plausible Multi-System Trajectory Generation and Symmetry Discovery: Experiment

 \subsection{Generating Cartesian Trajectories and Discovering Symmetries}

 We evaluate SPS-GAN using the Cartesian trajectories of the mass-spring oscillator, ideal pendulum, double pendulum, planar two-body systems, and planar three-body systems.
 Since these dynamical systems can be accurately simulated, and some of them (e.g., double pendulum) exhibit chaotic behaviour, they provide a suitable benchmark for assessing our model’s ability to capture both simple and complex dynamics.
 We compare SPS-GAN against the supervised baseline Hamiltonian Neural Network (HNN)~\citep{greydanus2019hamiltonian}.
-SPS-GAN and HNN are trained on the same set of real Cartesian trajectories.
+SPS-GAN, HNN, NeuralODE~\citep{chen2018neural}, and LatentODE~\citep{rubanova2019latent} are trained on the same set of real Cartesian trajectories.
 At test time, the reference real trajectory is simulated with known dynamics using the first generated Cartesian coordinate from SPS-GAN $\hat{\mathbf{x}}_{0}$ as initial condition.
-HNN is then asked to predict the same reference real trajectory using the first coordinate as initial condition.
+HNN and NeuralODE is then tasked with predicting the same reference real trajectory using the first coordinate as initial condition.
 We compare the MSE between the generated/predicted trajectories and the ground truth in Table~\ref{tab:low_dim_constant}.
 Our generative SPS-GAN performs on par with supervised HNN.
 Comparison of the generated Cartesian trajectories are shown in Figure~\ref{fig:CHGAN_TMLR_ConstSystemComparisonLowdimensional} where the generated trajectory closely matches ground truth.
 This indicates that the configuration space map and latent motion model is able to accurately capture the dynamics and motion manifold of systems in a unsupervised manner.
-Furthermore, the generated trajectory has energy drift within 2.5\% of the ground truth conserved energy (see Figure~\ref{fig:CHGAN_TMLR_EnergyConservation} in Appendix~\ref{Apn:Results_Conservation}).
+Furthermore, for an ideal pendulum, the generated trajectory has total energy $3.110\pm0.119$, where the variance is on par with the trajectory predicted by HNN, which has total energy $3.119\pm0.110$.

 We further evaluate SPS-GAN on generating all five systems simultaneously, with explicit system labels and physical parameters used as the conditioning inputs.
 The generated Cartesian trajectories are compared with the ground truth in Figure~\ref{fig:CHGAN_TMLR_VarySystemComparisonLowdimensional}, where we show SPS-GAN can disentangle the different dynamics and generate accurate trajectories for each system, demonstrating an ability to represent multiple dynamics in a single model.